 For something low key, I’ve heard great things about the Paia Inn and would definitely like to stay there on a future trip.
 I also loved my meal at Mama’s Fish House – the location is stunning so I would adore to spend a few nights at the Inn at Mama’s Fish House.

 In Wailea, if I had the budget, the Four Seasons Maui at Wailea is supposed to be incredible – I’ve had close friends stay there and rave about it.
 I’ve never been comfortable paying the 5-star price to stay at a Four Seasons, but Maui would be the perfect place to make an exception.
 The Fairmont Kea Lani gets rave reviews and it’s also a villa-style hotel, so would be great for a girls’ getaway.

 I hope I’ve given you lots of information to help you decide where to stay on your Maui vacation.
-The atmosphere at the Westin Nanea Ocean Villas hotel is very nice.
+In summary, the atmosphere at the Westin Nanea Ocean Villas hotel is very nice.
 While I would have loved an even more “Hawaiian” vibe, the landscaping was lovely and I appreciated that the building was only six stories tall.
 Some of the hotels in Kaanapali are high rises.
-I found the service at the Nanea to be attentive and friendly and really liked the beach.
+I found the service at the Westin Nanea to be attentive and friendly and really liked the beach.
 The villas are spacious and well appointed with incredibly comfy beds.
 It was great to have a beachside boardwalk to be able to walk around Kaanapali and to visit other resorts for dinner.

 Maui is a truly special place and I can’t imagine anyone not having a wonderful time.
-I hope your trip to Hawaii’s Valley Isle is magical, and that every sunset warm’s your heart.
+I hope your trip to Hawaii’s Valley Isle is magical, and that every sunset warms your heart.